 they are satisfied that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading for a purpose for which it is held (i.e. correction on their own volition or following notification from another credit reporting body or credit provider): see ss 20S and 21U of the Act; and

-in similar situations as above but upon the request of the individual: see s 20T and 21V of the Act.
+in similar situations as above but upon the request of the individual: see sections 20T and 21V of the Act.

 .

 An individual may make a correction request to any credit provider and credit reporting body that holds credit information (or derived information), irrespective of the source of the information they are seeking to correct.
 Credit reporting bodies may consult to form a view about whether a correction needs to occur.
 Correction requests, and correcting information as a result, must be free for the individual.
-Decisions on corrections requests must be made within 30 days; the period for making these decisions is defined as the correction period in s 5 of the CR Code 2025.
+Decisions on corrections requests must be made within 30 days; the period for making these decisions is defined as the correction period in section 5 of the CR Code 2025.

 Subsections 20(2) and 20(3) of Schedule 2 deal with correction requests to credit providers who do not participate in the credit reporting system.
 Those providers can meet their obligation to consult (if they cannot form a view on a correct request otherwise) and to notify an individual that a correction has not been made by taking a series of steps within 30 days.
 The provider must consult to identify who holds the information, and then advise the individual that the correction has not been made because they do not participate in credit reporting.
 The notice given to the individual must identify an entity that holds the information that was the subject of the correction request, and include that entity’s contact details.
 It must also include a description of the individual’s rights to access external dispute resolution.